Nicholas II: Yekaterinburg

-They were imprisoned in the two-story Ipatiev House, the home of the military engineer Nikolay Nikolayevich Ipatiev, which ominously became referred to as the "house of special purpose".
-Here the Romanovs were kept under even stricter conditions; their retinue was further reduced and their possessions were searched.
+As time passed, the guards became more sympathetic towards the prisoners, after which the Bolshevik government replaced the guards with new ones.
+The new guards were members of the notorious Cheka secret police.
+Six of them were Bulgarian and Hungarian prisoners-of-war, who were used for the dirty work.
+According to Robert K. Massie the imperial family knew their fate when these men arrived.
+The cold, professional behaviour of the guards plainly showed them to be executioners.

 Following allegations of pilfering from the royal household, Yakov Yurovsky, a former member of the Cheka secret police, was appointed to command the guard detachment, a number of whom were replaced with trusted Latvian members of the Yekaterinburg "special-service detachment".
 The remaining Romanovs left Tobolsk by river steamer on 20 May and arrived in Yekaterinburg three days later.
 By the first weeks of June, the Bolsheviks were becoming alarmed by the Revolt of the Czechoslovak Legion, whose forces were approaching the city from the east.
 This prompted a wave of executions and murders of those in the region who were believed to be counter-revolutionaries, including Grand Duke Michael, who was murdered in Perm on 13 June.

 Although the Bolshevik leadership in Moscow still intended to bring Nicholas to trial, as the military situation deteriorated, Leon Trotsky and Yakov Sverdlov began to publicly equivocate about the possible fate of the former tsar.
-On 16 July, the Yekaterinburg leadership informed Yurovsky that it had been decided to execute the Romanovs as soon as approval arrived from Moscow, because the Czechs were expected to reach the city imminently.
+On 16 July, the Yekaterinburg leadership informed Yurovsky that it had been decided to murder the Romanovs as soon as approval arrived from Moscow, because the Czechs were expected to reach the city imminently.
 A coded telegram arrived in Moscow from Yekaterinburg that evening; after Lenin and Sverdlov had conferred a reply was sent, although no trace of that document has ever been found.
 In the meantime, Yurovsky had organized his firing squad and they waited through the night at the Ipatiev House for the signal to act.